SitePen/dgrid/README.md

 * `sort(property, descending)`: This can be called to sort the List by a given property; if the second parameter is passed `true`, the sort will be in descending order.
   The Grid and OnDemandList modules further extend this functionality.
+* `showHeader`: Whether to display the header area; normally `false` for lists and `true` for grids.
+* `showFooter`: Whether to display the footer area; `false` by default, but enabled and used by some extensions (e.g. Pagination).

+Lists, as well as all other dgrid components, maintain the following DOM
+references:

+* `domNode`: The top-level DOM node of the component (much like the `domNode` property of Dijit widgets).
+* `headerNode`: The DOM node representing the header region; mainly applicable to grid components.
+* `bodyNode`: The DOM node representing the body region (the area which will show rows for each item).
+* `contentNode`: The DOM node immediately under the `bodyNode`, which may potentially be scrolled to accommodate more content than the component's height will allow to fit.
+* `footerNode`: A DOM node appearing below the `bodyNode`; initially empty and not displayed by default.

 ## Grid